gomezcuba/CASTRO-5G/README.md

 ## Getting Started

-To get a copy of the code up and running on a local folder follow the exteps below.
-See the Deployment section for notes on how to deploy the project on a live system.
+To get a copy of the code up and running on a local folder follow the steps below.
+See the [Deployment](#deployment) section for notes on how to deploy the project on a live system.

 ### Prerequisites

-Our project aims to maintain dependencies low.
-On a standard python3 install, you would only need the following dependencies:
+Our project aims to maintain a reduced number of dependencies.
+On a standard python3 install, you would only need to intall the following libraries according to your preferred installation method.

 * [Numpy](https://numpy.org/)
 * [Scipy](https://scipy.org/)